At the end of 2012, I donated half my salary to charity to fight human trafficking. I had saved for the entire year to make one check for $10,000.

 After I had donated to the organization One Day’s Wages, they graciously set up a fundraiser to match another $10,000.
 It went to about $2000.
 I was super thankful, but honestly, also a bit bummed out.
 I was really hoping to raise more, and maybe that was my conceitedness again.

-Some months ago, someone anonymously donated $8,085 and we hit $20,000.
+Then someone anonymously donated $8,085 and we hit $20,000.
 I was absolutely floored and humbled.
 Floored at the generosity, and humbled by the anonymity.

 I am realizing: We can’t do this without God.
 But more than that: I wouldn’t even want to.